 Future Motion, Inc. announces Onewheel+ XR.
 Compared to Onewheel+, the battery voltage was increased from 48V to 63V, and the range more than doubled from 5-7 miles to 12-18 miles.
 Onewheel+ XR was initially priced at $1,799 and shipped in March 2018.

-(If you know the exact date the Onewheel+ XR arrived to the first customer, please send me a message!)
+(If you know the exact date the Onewheel+ XR arrived to the first customer, or the exact date or version the Onewheel app was updated to no longer show voltages, please send me a message!)

 On October 1, 2018...